-The 2018 Mini Clubman is for people who love the driving and handling characteristics of a Mini but need more rear-seat room and cargo space than the four-door Hardtop model provides.
-It's available in three trims that are mostly differentiated by the engine lying underhood.
-The Cooper and Cooper S are relatively close in price, while the John Cooper Works version is significantly pricier (though its list of additional performance items is impressive).
-A staggering number of styling, performance and luxury upgrades are available on all models.
+The 2019 Mini Clubman is for people who love the driving and handling characteristics of a Mini but need more rear-seat room and cargo space than the four-door Hardtop provides.
+All three models — Cooper, Cooper S and John Cooper Works — have similar feature content but are differentiated by the engines underhood.
+From there, buyers choose between three trim levels (Classic, Signature and Iconic) with an increasing variety of features.
+A healthy number of styling, performance and luxury upgrades are available on most models.

 Powering the Cooper is a turbocharged three-cylinder engine (134 horsepower, 162 pound-feet of torque) paired to your choice of a six-speed manual or a six-speed automatic transmission.
-It's got a ton of standard features, including 16-inch alloy wheels, run-flat tires, automatic headlights and wipers, heated mirrors, rear parking sensors, dual-zone automatic climate control, selectable driving modes, height-adjustable front seats, simulated leather upholstery, a leather-wrapped tilt-and-telescoping steering wheel, a 60/40-split folding rear seat and multicolor ambient lighting.
-Among the standard tech items are Bluetooth, a 6.5-inch central display, smartphone app integration, a rearview camera, and a six-speaker sound system with HD radio and a USB port.
+Although it's the base trim, the Classic is still well-equipped.
+Feature highlights include 16-inch alloy wheels, automatic wipers, foglights, heated mirrors, rear parking sensors,height-adjustable front seats, simulated leather upholstery, a 60/40-split folding rear seat and multicolor ambient lighting.
+Among the standard tech items are Bluetooth, a 6.5-inch central display, a rearview camera, and a six-speaker sound system with a USB port.

-At the top of the Clubman range lies the John Cooper Works trim.
+The most powerful Clubman is the John Cooper Works model.
 Motivated by a more potent version of the turbocharged four-cylinder (228 hp, 258 lb-ft), this Clubman comes only with all-wheel drive.
-Upgrades include 18-inch wheels, LED headlights, a rear spoiler, a sport-tuned suspension, keyless entry, rear parking sensors, a sport steering wheel, and simulated suede and cloth upholstery.
+Upgrades include 18-inch wheels, LED headlights, cornering lights, a rear spoiler, a sport-tuned suspension, keyless entry, a sport steering wheel, more aggressively bolstered sport seats, and simulated suede and cloth upholstery.

-NOTE: Since this test was conducted, the current Clubman has received some revisions, including touchscreen functionality for the upgraded central display.
-Our findings remain broadly applicable to this year's Clubman.
+NOTE: Since this test was conducted in 2016, the current Clubman has received some revisions, including a revamped trim structure in 2019.
+Our findings remain applicable to this year's Clubman, however.